sdshah09/inviolable-chatbot/README.md

 Organizations with limited resources often struggle to build the digital resilience required to counter disinformation and harassment campaigns.
 These challenges require an AI-driven solution that can provide real-time, scenario-based responses to manage different types of interactions.
 The platform must support multiple communication channels to ensure seamless access to information and assistance.

 ## Solution
-We developed an AI-driven platform using **Google Vertex AI Builder**, custom datasets, and a **React-based chatbot**.
+We developed an AI-driven platform using Google Vertex AI Builder, custom datasets, and a React-based chatbot.
 The platform handles interactions in three distinct scenarios:

-1. **Calm or Normal Conversation**: The chatbot provides straightforward responses and relevant resources.
+- **Calm or Normal Conversation**: The chatbot provides straightforward responses and relevant resources.
-2. **Angry or Aggressive Behavior**: The chatbot is designed to recognize anger or aggression and responds in a way that deescalates the situation, helping to clarify any doubts and provide useful information.
+- **Angry or Aggressive Behavior**: The chatbot is designed to recognize anger or aggression and responds in a way that deescalates the situation, helping to clarify any doubts and provide useful information.
-3. **Threatening Behavior**: If the interaction becomes threatening, the chatbot will continue efforts to deescalate.
+- **Threatening Behavior**: If the interaction becomes threatening, the chatbot will continue efforts to deescalate.
 If the threat escalates further, it provides contact information for higher-level support and terminates the conversation.

-Additionally, we integrated **Google Dialogflow** to enable omnichannel support, allowing the AI agent to interact with users via:
+Additionally, we integrated Google Dialogflow to enable omnichannel support, allowing the AI agent to interact with users via:

 - Text messages
 - Emails
 - Phone calls

 This omnichannel capability ensures that users can access support through their preferred communication channels, providing a seamless and consistent experience.
+The platform can also be deployed for specific datasets, such as those used in Florida and Georgia state elections.

 ## Key Technologies
 - **Google Vertex AI Builder**: Used to develop the AI backend, capable of processing and analyzing custom datasets for scenario-based responses.